crodriguez4443/dende-arts-site/src/blog/happy-birthday-mestre-joao-grande/index.md

 ## VISITORS

 I wasn't sure what to expect, but everyone in the area came to pay their respects.
 Many capoeiristas live in and around New York and many of them came to say happy birthday.
-A lot of times we can get bogged down with life that we don't take the time out to go visit some of the legendary figures we have in Capoeira.
-It's kinda like visiting your grandparents.
+A lot of times we can get bogged down with life that we don’t take the time out to go visit some of the legendary figures we have in Capoeira.
+It’s kinda like visiting your grandparents.
 Do it!
-Because you won't be able to one day.
-In case you were curious, here is the information for Mestre João Grande's [academy](http://www.joaogrande.org/).
+Because you won’t be able to one day.
+In case you were curious, here is the information for Mestre João Grande’s [academy](http://www.joaogrande.org/).

 ## MESTRE JOÃO GRANDE